Fox News Hit With Lawsuit Over Coronavirus Coverage, Accused Of ‘Campaign Of Deception’ By Nonprofit Group

-A previously obscure Washington State nonprofit corporation has filed a lawsuit against Fox News over the conservative network’s coverage of the coronavirus pandemic, according to a report by The Times of San Diego, which first revealed the lawsuit on April 2.
-The suit accuses the network of deliberately “falsely and deceptively disseminating” claims that coronavirus was a “hoax,” and not a danger to “public safety.”
+A previously obscure Washington State nonprofit corporation has filed a lawsuit against Fox News over the conservative network’s coverage of the coronavirus pandemic, according to a report by The Times of San Diego, which first reported the lawsuit on April 2.
+The suit accuses the network of deliberately “falsely and deceptively disseminating” claims that the coronavirus was a “hoax,” and not a danger to “public safety.”

 The network “engaged in a campaign of deception and omission” in its reporting on the coronavirus pandemic, the lawsuit claims.

-The lawsuit was filed in Washington’s King County Superior Court on the same day that a group of 74 professional journalists and journalism professors sent a letter to the network’s corporate bosses, billionaire media magnate Rupert Murdoch and his son Lachlan, accusing Fox News of regularly broadcasting “misinformation” about the pandemic, and “false statements downplaying the prevalence” of COVID-19, the respiratory disease caused by the virus.
+The lawsuit was filed in Washington’s King County Superior Court on the same day that a group of 74 professional journalists and journalism professors sent a letter to the network’s corporate bosses, billionaire media magnate Rupert Murdoch and his son Lachlan.
+The group accused Fox News of regularly broadcasting “misinformation” about the pandemic and making “false statements downplaying the prevalence” of COVID-19, the respiratory disease caused by the virus.

-The lawsuit was filed by a three-year old organization known as the Washington League for Increased Transparency and Ethics, or WASHLITE, whose founder Arthur West told The Times of San Diego that in his view, Fox News coverage had obstructed efforts by governments to promote “social distancing,” the practice that can slow the spread of the potentially deadly virus.
+The lawsuit was filed by a three-year-old organization known as the Washington League for Increased Transparency and Ethics, or WASHLITE.
+The organization’s founder, Arthur West, told The Times of San Diego that in his view, Fox News coverage had obstructed efforts by the government to promote “social distancing,” the practice that can slow the spread of the potentially deadly virus.

 “That’s the real evil of this type of programming,” West told the paper, alleging that Fox News “delayed and interfered with a prompt and adequate response” to the coronavirus outbreak in the state of Washington.

-The site Now This has compiled a video of brief excerpts from Fox News coronavirus coverage, seen below.
+The site Now This has compiled a video of brief excerpts from Fox News’ coronavirus coverage, seen below.

-Washington state on January 21 became the site of the United States’ first confirmed case of coronavirus infection, as well as the first death from COVID-19, on March 1.
+On January 21, Washington state became the site of the United States’ first confirmed case of coronavirus infection, as well as the first death from COVID-19, on March 1.
 According to the state’s Department of Health, as of Saturday, Washington had 7,591 confirmed coronavirus cases, resulting in 310 deaths — a death rate of 4.1 percent.

 The state had performed 87,918 tests for the virus, with individuals testing positive at a rate of 8.6 percent, according to the Washington DOH data.